Man Utd’s 10 youngest Premier League goalscorers & how they fared

 “I went to every training session.
 I was a yes man but I didn’t really care.
 I went along with everything and it ruined my whole time there.
 I didn’t feel wanted.”

-The 26-year-old was released in 2016 and now plays for Stoke City in the Championship, where he has netted four goals and registered four assists in 2019-20.
+The 28-year-old was released in 2016 and now plays for Stoke City in the Championship.

 Adnan Januzaj – 18 years & 243 days